dashawnwhite17/Reading-Notes/Class2.md

 >   * A Path is a string of characters used to identify a specific location within a directory.

 ### The following scenario ###
-> 1. cd projects
+ 1. cd projects
-> 2. mkdir new-project
+ 2. mkdir new-project
-> 3. touch new-project/newfile.md
+ 3. touch new-project/newfile.md
-> 4. cd ..
+ 4. cd ..
-> 5. Ls projects/new-project
+  5. Ls projects/new-project

->> Line 1.
+> Line 1.
 The user is changing directories to projects
 >
->>Line 2.
+>Line 2.
 The user is making a new file, naming it "new-project" within the projects directory.
 >
->> Line 3.
+> Line 3.
 The user is now either modifying the access or modification time to reflect a timeframe that they need.
 >
->> Line 4.
+> Line 4.
 The user is changing their directory to the home directory.
 >
->> Line 5.
+> Line 5.
 Now that the user has went back to the home directory, they're running the Ls(list) command to see what contents are within that current directory.